dockermgeo/k8s-conretcreator/README.md

 ### Usecases

 #### Usecase-1:
-- You may not store your KeyValues in a file system or VCS system for compliance or other reasons.
+- You may **not store your KeyValues in** a file system or Version control system (VCS) for compliance or other reasons.
-- And/or these KVS may only be set by certain persons.
+- And/or these KeyVaules may only be **set by certain persons**.

 #### Usecase-2:
 - You have some files that are stage-specific, but are have the same name at runtime.